ursus164/SimpleJavaMicroservices/README.md

 4. **RECEIVER Service** (Port: 8080):
    - Listens for notifications from RabbitMQ.
    - Retrieves and processes notifications.
-   - Service only needs to RUN in the background - all notifications from Rabbit queue will be showed in console.
+   - Service only needs to work in the background - all notifications from Rabbit queue will be showed in console.

 ![430055964_1761693447676740_8037789869945500776_n (2)](https://github.com/ursus164/SimpleJavaMicroservices/assets/101526933/723009aa-9da1-4e3a-8ad3-86ffc6c3d395)